dayvsonspacca/aq-hub/DECISIONS.md

 So instead of generating a new internal ID for each Player, I decided to reuse the same AQW user ID.

 > Conclusion: The Player’s identifier will be the AQW user ID.
 This avoids unnecessary duplication and keeps the system aligned with its external reference.

+### #6 Should We Enforce Item Uniqueness by Name, or Something Else?
+2025-09-24

+While working on the persistence of `Items` like `Weapon` or `Armor`, I faced a critical question: should we enforce that two items with the same name cannot exist in the system?
+At first, this sounded like a reasonable rule, since the name feels like the most natural identifier.

+However, I quickly ran into a problem.
+In AQW, there are cases where two completely different items share the exact same name.
+One example is the [*Burning Blade*](http://aqwwiki.wikidot.com/burning-blade) in reality, there are at least two distinct items with this name, differing in appearance, rarity, and attributes.

+This breaks the assumption that the **name** could serve as a unique key.
+If names are unreliable, then the question becomes: which parameter can truly define the uniqueness of an item when persisting it?
+Unlike the Player case, where I could rely on the external AQW user ID, I haven’t yet discovered what the equivalent unique identifier for `Items` is.

+Given that, I am considering creating an **internal unique identifier** for items in the system.
+Each AQW item in my system is represented by an `ItemInfo` object, which includes the `Name`, `Description`, `ItemTags`, and **The Item Type** (`Weapon` or `Armor`) of the item.
+By combining these fields into a single string and generating a hash from it, I could produce a deterministic identifier that is unique for every distinct item.

+This approach would allow anyone with the same `ItemInfo` to generate the same identifier, ensuring consistency while avoiding collisions between items that share a name but differ in other attributes.

+> Conclusion Since item names are not guaranteed to be unique in AQW, we will not rely on them to enforce uniqueness.
+Instead, we will create a deterministic internal identifier by combining key attributes of an item (`Name`, `Description`, `ItemTags`, and **The Item Type Classname**) and generating a hash from them.
+This ensures that each distinct item can be uniquely identified and consistently persisted, even when multiple items share the same name.